rspber/tsdesktop/README.md

-All the examples work and the basis is solid connections, do spare time to make them (it takes many hours, but without it nothing will work)
+All the examples work and the basis is solid connections, do spare time to make them (it takes many hours, but without it nothing will work).

+If you think that you will get it on a test board, you are wrong, such connections may work by accident, but any interference will destroy it irretrievably.
+The connections should be made straight from A to B with the wires in the protective sleeves, as in the factory, and then it will work.

 <p dir="auto">
   <a href="https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md">